 All these changes are, definitely, affecting SEO, and require several specific changes to be applied to an SEO strategy.
 Does this mean, you have to give up on the classic SEO?
 Definitely, no. You don't need to put all your effort into voice search, not for now, at least.
 Voice search is still search, so old rules are applicable.
 Moreover, content that ranks well in classic SERPs is more likely to appear in voice search.
 About 75% of voice search results rank in the top 3 for that query.
 What you probably need now, is to revise several tactics in order to increase your chances for appearing in search voice results.
 There are some optimization ideas:

 Answer questions.
 Given the majority of voice search queries are made using natural language and in the form of a question, it's quite obvious you need to provide for this.
-The better you answer a user's question, the more probably it will fit for the voice search results (there's a short guideline by Google on what answers are considered to be meeting users' needs).
+The better you answer a user's question, the more probably it will fit for the voice search results.

 This will require more specific keyword research, as you'll need to build content around long-tails containing question words.
 In fact, it's not a big deal, as there are plenty of possibilities to learn what people usually ask.
 You may explore search engines' autocomplete functions.
 People Also Ask boxes can be also useful.